-There are some electronic pet doors that really will keep a raccoon out because they control access in both directions, preventing the raccoon from tricking the pet door into thinking someone is exiting your home.
-Here's the list:
+A raccoon proof cat door or dog door must control access in both directions (or have special programming), preventing the raccoon from tricking the pet door into thinking someone is exiting your home.
+Here's our list:

 - High Tech Power Pet Door

 - Cat Mate Elite Series

 - PetSafe Smart Door Large and Small

 - SureFlap Microchip Pet Door (has a special Raccoon Mode that must be programmed)